hoomanro/LabelNoise/README.md

 # LabelNoise
 ## Data cleansing

 One approach to handle noise label is data cleansing method.
-We can import and create instance of the LabelNoise class and apply the data cleansing method on the noisy data to remove and reassign label noise.
-Data cleansing method will identify label noise base on running classification mutliple time iteratibly on the noisy data in cross-validated form and reasign new labels for noisy data using a model trained via cleansed data.
-The method continues till the noise_ratio of the dataset drops below some threshold (default is 0.05).
+We can import and create instance of the LabelNoise class and apply the data cleansing method on the noisy data to remove and reassign new suggested labels.
+Data cleansing method will identify label noise by running classification mutliple time iteratibly on the whole dataset which contains noise in cross-validated form and reasign new labels to noisy data using a model that trained with cleansed data.
+The method continues till the `noise_ratio` of the dataset drops below some threshold (default is 0.05).
 The method described in more detail in our paper <a href="https://doi.org/10.1016/j.bpsc.2020.05.008">[1]</a>.

-Caveate: the choise of classifier and its parameters is important.
+Caveate: the choise of classifier and its parameters is important for datacleansing.
+The classifier and in general the pipeline should be able to classify with good accuracy.
 One way to obtain good candidate for classification pipeline is to apply grid search on multiple models with different range of parameters on original data.
+Having a good classifier that can classify the noise free dataset is the main assumption of this method.

 The LabelNoise class can take:
 ```